-The Random Forest model showed improvements in training fit with the inclusion of snow cover; however, there was a slight increase in testing error.
-This suggests that while the model does not display severe overfitting, the enhancement in testing performance is marginal, indicating that the positive impact of the snow cover parameter may be limited.
-In contrast, the SVM model benefits the most from including snow cover, demonstrating significant improvement in its ability to generalize to unseen data.
-Comparatively, the Random Forest model exhibits some gains as well, but these effects are less pronounced.
+When analyzing the results of the river flow modeling, it was evident that while the inclusion of snow cover data in the Artificial Neural Network (ANN) improved the model's fit to the training data, it also led to a decrease in testing performance.
+This highlights a tendency toward overfitting, suggesting that while the model does not display severe overfitting, the enhancement in testing performance is marginal, indicating that the positive impact of the snow cover parameter may be limited.
+In contrast, the SVM model benefits the most from including snow cover, demonstrating significant improvement in its ability to generalize to unseen Comparatively, the Random Forest model exhibits some gains as well, but these effects are less pronounced.
 The ANN model, however, tends to overfit in similar scenarios, highlighting the need for caution when using this parameter.